-Every morning during term time we have a Breakfast Club from 8.00am.
-Children are served a healthy breakfast and have the opportunity to participate in a range of activities.
+Every morning during term time we have a Breakfast Club from 7.45am.
+Children have the option of a healthy breakfast and have the opportunity to participate in a range of activities.
 The club is run by school staff.
 If your child would like to attend breakfast club please ask at the school office for information on how to book online.

-Other clubs are held at lunchtime or after school.
+Clubs are held at lunchtime or after school.
 These include: netball, football, home-learning, Lego, reading, art and craft and judo.

 There are often opportunities for pupils to represent the school in competitions or events as a result of being part of a club.
 Such opportunities include playing in inter school sports matches or tournaments.
 Music teachers from High Wycombe Music Centre also visit school to provide music tuition for a range of instruments including violin, flute and clarinet.
 Mr Quelch provides guitar tuition.